 This is why once you’ve traveled for the first time all you want to do is leave again.
 They call it the travel bug, but really it’s the effort to return to a place where you are surrounded by people who speak the same language as you.
 Not English or Spanish or Mandarin or Portuguese, but that language where others know what it’s like to leave, change, grow, experience, learn, then go home again and feel more lost in your hometown then you did in the most foreign place you visited."

-The travel bug is most certainly a real thing that can’t be killed or suppressed, but I did help mine by purchasing a flight to San Francisco for October reading week to visit Chris.
-He speaks the same language as me, both literally and in the sense that he knows the exact same feelings as I do right now – maybe even more so, after being abroad for 365 days.
+I just purchased a flight to San Francisco in October to visit Chris over reading week and help feed that travel bug.
+He speaks the same language as me, both literally and in the sense that he feels the same feelings as I do plus more after being abroad for a whole year.

 We had a wonderful few days together back on this side of the pond.
 Having him here for those first few days definitely helped the process of easing back into life here.
 I even got to play tourist in New York City again, which is always fun to do.
-When I lived in NYC, there were definitely times when I forgot about all that the city has to offer and why it’s so special.
+It's easy to forget about all that the city has to offer and why it's so special.

 Since I dropped off Chris at the airport yesterday to return to California, it's felt like the experience is actually over.
 Everything has finally sunk in, but at least reality sort of eased its way in and didn't hit me full-force.
 I'm going to work for the same photographer I've helped for over 4 years tomorrow.
 It's work, but I love it, and I'm not dreading it all.
 He is my role model and I actually can't wait to see him tomorrow.